RozhkovAleksandr/CFLR-algorithm/README.md

 ### Output

 The program will display the result of the recognition process, indicating how many paths have been found.
 Additionally, all reachable pairs of vertices will be saved in a file named **reachability_pairs.txt**.
+It will also display the execution time of the algorithm.